strativ-dev/react-boilerplate-ts/README.md

 2. Run `pnpm install` to install dependencies
 3. Copy `env.example` to `.env` and configure your environment variables
 4. Run `pnpm dev` to start the development server
+5. To login, use the following credentials:
+   - Email: `john@mail.com`
+   - Password: `changeme`

 ## Development Workflow